Laci1953/RC2014-CPM/almazar/readme.txt

 // -------------------------------------------------------------------------------------------
 // The current version was adapted to HiTech C by Ladislau Szilagyi, in October 2023
 // It will run on any Z80 machine under CP/M

+To build the executable, use:

+c -v -o almazar.c attempt.c saverest.as rand.as

+But, you MUST use my enhanced HiTech C compiler (https://github.com/Laci1953/HiTech-C-compiler-enhanced) & Z80AS (https://github.com/Laci1953/Z80AS), otherwise the original HiTech C compiler fails to compile/assemble the source files...